 Last year, when Olivia was a Fall Flower Fairy wearing the dress I made her in our Fall Fairy Costume Tutorial, my nieces, Julia and Sophia, were fawns.
 We all thought the idea of a fall fairy with two baby deer was adorable.

-I think my favorite part of the costume are the ears.
+I think my favorite part of the costume is the fawn ears.
 I just LOVE how they turned out.

-I have made countless pairs of animal ear headbands over the years — but these fawn ears top the list.
+I have made countless pairs of animal ear headbands over the years — but these deer ears top the list.

 I bent crafting wire to make the shape of the ears and glued onto the headband.